Chanakya-dev/Interview_Prep/Java.md

 - The Person Wants to withdrawl here i have applied wait() and will waits until notify was callen
 - The Person wants to deposit this functions will resumes the wait() function by using notify() keyword

-### 60)Deadlock:
-What is a deadlock in threads, and how does it occur?
+### 60)What is a deadlock in threads, and how does it occur?
 - Deadlock occurs when two or more threads are blocked indefinitely, each waiting for a resource held by the other.
 This leads to a situation where none of the threads can proceed because each is holding a resource and waiting for the other to release its resource.

   It occurs when:
 - Multiple threads acquire locks on different resources.
 - After acquiring one lock, they wait for each other to release the second resource, creating a circular dependency.

+### 61)What is the purpose of the yield() method in Java, and how does it work?
+The yield() method hints to the thread scheduler that the current thread is willing to yield its current use of the CPU.
+It tells the scheduler that if there are other threads with equal priority waiting to run, they should be scheduled.
+However, there is no guarantee that yielding will result in the thread being paused.